klahnakoski/mo-parsing/README.md

 ### Debugging

-The PEG-style of mo-parsing (from pyparing) makes a very expressible and readable specification, but debugging a parser is still hard.
+The PEG-style of mo-parsing (from pyparsing) makes a very expressible and readable specification, but debugging a parser is still hard.
 To look deeper into what the parser is doing use the `Debugger`:

 ```
 with Debugger():